cochoa0x1/advanced-lane/README.md

 ### 5. Curvature and position

-Lane line curvature and vehicle position from center was calculated with the formulas below. `r` is the fit parameter vector with `r[2]` being the x position of the left lane line and `r[3]` being the width of the lane.
+Lane line curvature and vehicle position from center were calculated with the formulas below. `r` is the fit parameter vector with `r[2]` being the x position of the left lane line and `r[3]` being the width of the lane.

 ```python
 def lane_line_curve(self,r,y_eval=0):